zack122/Ascension-diagnostic-tool/README.md

 2. **Access the Web Interface**

-   Open your web browser and navigate to `http://localhost:50001`.
+   Open your web browser and navigate to `http://localhost:50000`.

 3. **Upload a Log File**

    - Click on the file input field and select a `.txt` log file to upload.
-   - The file size should not exceed 10 GB.

 4. **Apply Filters**